Home Contents Insurance

 A Final Few Thoughts

 It is worth noting that if you use your home for business, either as self-employed, or on a working-from-home basis, then you might not be covered for your business equipment.
-Discuss your specific needs with one of our advisors who can help you work out what counts as a personal item, and which is tied to the business.

 Most insurers will only insure for a year or more, so if you’ve moved into somewhere for only a few months, you may need to find alternative ideas.
 People who have recently moved away from home for university, for example, may be able to extend their parents insurance to cover them.
-It’s worth talking to one of our advisors about your specific circumstances.

 Going away for an extended time